YaleTHz/nelly/README.md

    `tf_spec`: the experimental transfer function corresponding to the frequency points in `freq`.

-   `d`: the thickness (in microns) of the layer with the unknown refractive index.
+   `d`: the thickness (in micrometers) of the layer with the unknown refractive index.

    By default, the refractive index of the material the unknown layer is replacing is assumed to be 1.
 This would be the case when the reference is simply air, or when the reference is an empty cuvette which is then filled with the sample substance.
 When the sample is replacing a non-air material, the refractive index must be provided by additional arguments: `just_propagation(..., 'n_off', <replaced refractive index>)`